Southwest Airlines plans new fees to aid revenue in 2013

-(Reuters) - Southwest Airlines (LUV.N), known for its popular “bags fly free” policy, said it will implement new travel fees next year as part of a plan to increase revenue by $1.1 billion.
+(Reuters) - Southwest Airlines, known for its popular “bags fly free” policy, said it will implement new travel fees next year as part of a plan to increase revenue by $1.1 billion.

 “This should add ancillary revenue and promote customer behavior that allows us to re-sell the open seat prior to departure,” Southwest Chief Commercial Officer Bob Jordan said of the no-show fee during the investor meeting, which was webcast.